 How much does natural gas impact our environment?

-Natural gas is recognised as one of the fastest, most efficient and eco-friendly sources of energy available.
-When compared with electricity produced from coal fired power stations, natural gas can be extracted and delivered to your home with far less CO2 emissions.
+Natural gas is recognised as one of the most efficient and eco-friendly sources of energy available.
+When compared with electricity produced from coal fired power stations, natural gas can be extracted and delivered to your home with far less greenhouse emissions.
 The gas network is also underground which means there’s less risk of outages caused by storms and no unsightly power line towers crossing our beautiful West Australian landscape.

 How much natural gas is available?

 Current natural gas reserves in Western Australia hold enough gas for around 100 years or more.
 Natural gas is a core part of the energy mix and its reliability, effectiveness and efficiency is being utilised as an enabler for the continued introduction and use of renewable energy sources.

 Can natural gas be used for cooling as well as heating?